 Integrate with ratings and review providers

-Your cross-channel social proof solution should be able to integrate easily with the most common rating and review platforms or your inhouse solution to display feedback in real time across email and web.
+Your cross-channel social proof solution should be able to integrate easily with the most common rating and review platforms or your inhouse solution to display feedback in real time across email and eCommerce sites.

 How are eCommerce and travel brands using social proof?